Iran's judiciary indicts two French nationals and Belgian for espionage | Law-Order

 Iran's judiciary indicts two French nationals and Belgian for espionage

+A total of seven French citizens are being held in Iran, France's foreign minister said in November, a further sign of deteriorating relations between the two countries.
+The Islamic Republic has accused foreign adversaries of fomenting a wave of unrest which erupted in Iran three months ago after the death in detention of 22-year-old Kurdish Iranian woman Mahsa Amini, who was arrested by morality police enforcing the Islamic Republic's mandatory dress code laws.

-Iran has indicted two French nationals and a Belgian for espionage and working against the country's national security, the judiciary spokesperson said on Tuesday according to the semi-official Student News Network.
+Iran has indicted two French nationals and a Belgian for espionage and working against the country's national security, the semi-official Student News Network quoted a judiciary spokesperson as saying on Tuesday.

+The agency did not give the names of the three or say where or when they were indicted.
+Belgium's justice minister said last month Belgian aid worker Olivier Vandecasteele

+had been sentenced to 28 years in prison in Iran for what he called a "fabricated series of crimes".

+in October in which two French citizens appeared to confess to spying, amid recent unrest that Tehran has blamed on foreign foes.
+The video sparked outrage in France, which said the detainees were "state hostages".
+A total of seven French citizens are being held in Iran, France's foreign minister said in November, a further sign of deteriorating relations between the two countries.

-The Islamic Republic has accused foreign adversaries of fomenting unrest which erupted in Iran three months ago after the death in detention of 22-year-old Kurdish Iranian woman Mahsa Amini, who was arrested by morality police enforcing the Islamic Republic's mandatory dress code laws.
-The protests mark one of the boldest challenges to the country's leadership since its 1979 revolution and have drawn in Iranians from all walks of life.
+The Islamic Republic has accused foreign adversaries of fomenting a wave of unrest which erupted in Iran three months ago after the death in detention of 22-year-old Kurdish Iranian woman Mahsa Amini, who was arrested by morality police enforcing the Islamic Republic's mandatory dress code laws.
+The protests mark one of the boldest challenges to the country's leadership since its 1979 Islamic Revolution and have drawn in Iranians from all walks of life.

-The news network did not say where or when the three were indicted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)